Government of Canada Building

 Description of Historic Place

-The Government of Canada Building is a Classified Federal Heritage Building because of its historical associations and its architectural and environmental values.
+The Government of Canada Building is a Recognized Federal Heritage Building because of its historical associations, and its architectural and environmental value.

 Government of Canada